Almost uniform domains and Poincar\'e inequalities: Introduction

-The ranges of the exponents in this theorem are sharp.
-In particular, we see that only for $p=1$ do such removal processes lead to a loss in range, namely the loss of the $(1,1)$-Poincar\'e inequality.
-For $p>1$, no loss of a $(1,p)$-Poincar\'e inequality needs to occur, due to the seminal self-improvement result of Keith and Zhong \cite{keith2008poincare}.
+The ranges of the exponents in Theorem \ref{thm:metrisponge} are sharp.
+In particular, only for $p=1$ do such removals of sets lead to a loss in range, namely the loss of the $(1,1)$-Poincar\'e inequality; see \cite{mackaytysonwildrick} for an example.
+For $p>1$ no such loss occurs, due to the seminal self-improvement result of Keith and Zhong \cite{keith2008poincare}.

 For some spaces, such as the Heisenberg group in particular and step-2 Carnot groups in general, the existence of uniform domains is well-known, at all scales and locations within these spaces.
-In such cases, Theorem \ref{thm:metrisponge} can be used to give new examples of subsets with Poincar\'e inequalities and empty interior; see Subsection \S\ref{sect:heisenberg} for these results as well as some of the definitions relevant to these geometries.
+In such cases, Theorem \ref{thm:metrisponge} can be used to give new examples of subsets with Poincar\'e inequalities and empty interior; see Subsection \S\ref{sect:heisenberg} for these examples, as well as some of the definitions relevant to these geometries.
+Due to a recent result by T.\ Rajala \cite{rajalaunif}, it is likely that the result applies to any Carnot group.